 “Read the verbiage as it is so easy to get confused and misunderstand what they are saying.
 You could think you are getting a real leather sofa, but it in fact could be ‘genuine’ [bonded leather] or faux.
 A good tell for real leather is to lift the sofa cushions, the bottom of the cushion is normally a fabric to minimize the costs."— Ariel Richardson, founder and lead designer at ASR Design Studio.

 Best Splurge: Pottery Barn Turner Roll Arm Leather Sofa

 Dimensions: 68.5 x 38.5 x 35 inches | Material: Top-grain semi-aniline dyed leather | Cushions: Down-blend-wrapped cushions, polyester foam core

 Top-grain semi-analine-dyed and vegan leather options

 Certain customizable combinations may not be available

 The classic looks of Pottery Barn’s Turner Roll Arm Leather Sofa combined with a myriad of pick-and-choose options make this a worthy choice for a splurge.
-Available in three sizes, you can also customize your couch with two or three seat cushions, your choice of 20-plus colored leathers, and optional nailhead detailing.
+Available in four sizes, you can also customize your couch with two or three seat cushions, your choice of 30-plus colored leathers, and optional nailhead detailing.